backstage/backstage/docs/frontend-system/building-plugins/01-index.md

 });
 ```

 This will register our new completely empty and useless plugin with Backstage.
-You will need to add features via extensions to
+You will need to add features via extensions.
-build out functionality.

 ## Adding Plugin Features (via Extensions)

 To add functionality to a plugin you need to add at least one [extension](../architecture/20-extensions.md).
 Let's continue by adding a
 standalone page to our plugin, as well as a navigation item that allows users to navigate to the page.

+Extensions can be created directly by following the `ExtensionDefinition` type or methods like `createComponentExtension()`,
-Extensions can be created directly, but it is usually easier to use a predefined starting point for building an extension, called an [extension blueprint](../architecture/23-extension-blueprints.md).
+but for most cases, it will be easier to use a predefined [extension blueprint](../architecture/23-extension-blueprints.md).
+Blueprints are provided either by
-Blueprints are provided either by the core Backstage framework or by other plugins.
+the core Backstage framework or by other plugins.

 For our example we will use the framework `PageBlueprint` and `NavItemBlueprint`, both from `@backstage/frontend-plugin-api`.
 We will also need
 to [create a route reference](../architecture/36-routes.md#creating-a-route-reference).
 A route reference enables us to dynamically create URL